-The use of universal PN (Napoleon, Cinderella, Don Quixote, Adam) as examples revealed that they store culturally relevant knowledge shared by communicants (thematized), which usually functions in implicit form.
+At the same time, the Russian culture is characterized by a higher degree of permeability as to as the concepts that generate additional content; this additional content is found out using phenomenological cognitive structures (knowledge of extra-linguistic nature).
+(KARAULOV, revealed that they store culturally relevant knowledge shared by communicants (thematized), which usually functions in implicit form.
 One name is found in different cultures may mask different ideas due to the differential and axiological characteristics that form its basis.
-It destroys some sort of stereotypes about an international nature of universal PN.
+It destroys some sort of stereotypes about the international nature of universal PN.